Generic selectors

 Without prayer, we are just hungry and weak during a fast.
 If the ultimate purpose of fasting is to have the ear of God for our petitions and supplications, then it is important to devote that time to prayer.

-PRINCIPLE: Fasting is time devoted to prayer.
-It is fundamental to fasting because the ultimate purpose of afflicting our soul is to entreat God to hear and answer our petitions in our times of need[19].
+PRINCIPLE: Fasting is time devoted to PRAYER.
+It is fundamental to fasting because the ultimate purpose of afflicting our soul is to entreat God to hear and answer our prayers in times of need[18].

-NEHEMIAH 1:3-6 And they said to me, “The remnant who are left of the captivity there in the province are in great affliction and reproach.
-And the wall of Jerusalem is broken down, and its gates are burned with fire.”
-4 And it came to pass when I heard these words, I sat down and wept.
-And I mourned for days, and fasted, and prayed before the God of heaven.
-5 And I said, “I pray You, O LORD God of heaven, the great and awesome God Who keeps covenant and mercy for those who love Him and keep His commandments; 6 Let Your ear now be attentive, and Your eyes open, so that You may hear the prayer of Your servant, which I pray before You now, day and night, …
+NEHEMIAH 1:3-6 And they said to me, “The survivors who are left from the captivity in the province are there in great distress and reproach.
+The wall of Jerusalem is also broken down, and its gates are burned with fire.”
+4 So it was, when I heard these words, that I sat down and wept, and mourned for many days; I was fasting and praying before the God of heaven.
+5 And I said: “I pray, LORD God of heaven, O great and awesome God, You who keep Your covenant and mercy with those who love You and observe Your commandments, 6 “please let Your ear be attentive and Your eyes open, that You may hear the prayer of Your servant which I pray before You now, day and night, …

 On the other hand, when we are seeking wisdom or instruction, Scripture becomes a very important part of fasting along with prayer.
 This type of fast is embodied in the prayer of Solomon at the beginning of his reign[20].
 Studying God’s Law and promises—and then meditating upon them—embeds them into our minds so that we can practice them in our lives.